sdr-enthusiasts/docker-planefence/Install_Dev_Build.md

 ## Install a new instance

 Note - this guide assumes that `/home/pi` is your home directory.
-If it is not (for example, Ubuntu builds use `/home/ubuntu` as their default account), please change all occurences of `/home/pi` to your home directory path.
+If it is not (for example, Ubuntu builds use `/home/ubuntu` as their default account), please change all occurrences of `/home/pi` to your home directory path.

+The guide also assumes you run on a `armhf` or `arm64` machine.
+If not, see the section "Building my own container" below and then follow the rest of the guide.

 ### Getting ready
+Some of these things you may already have done.
+You can skip those steps.
+We erred on the side of completeness.
 1. Create a landing directory for Planefence:
 ```
 sudo mkdir -p /opt/planefence && sudo chmod a+rwx /opt/planefence && cd /opt/planefence